git-kick/ioBroker.e3dc-rscp/README.md

 Note (1): Full path is EMS.IDLE_PERIODS_(DIS)CHARGE.&lt;day-of-week&gt; - e.g. "EMS.IDLE_PERIODS_CHARGE.00-Monday".
 Changes are only sent "tuple sending delay" after the last change.

 Note (2): Full path is EMS.IDLE_PERIODS_2.&lt;counter&gt; - e.g. "EMS.IDLE_PERIODS_2.07.PERIOD_START".
 Changes are only sent "tuple sending delay" after the last change.
-(V2) means this is a tag introduced in 2024 for the new PERIODS_2 construct.
+(V2) means this is a tag introduced in 2024 for the new PERIODS_2 feature.
+E3/DC copies (V1) and (V2) periods in both directions, but with more than one interval on the same weekday, (V1) will only have one of them. **Caution**: if you modify (V1) periods, extra (V2) intervals will be removed by E3/DC!
+So, best practice is to consistently use only (V1) or only (V2).

 Note (3): Full path is DB.HISTORY_DATA_{DAY,WEEK,MONTH,YEAR} - e.g. "DB.HISTORY_DATA_DAY".
 Changes are only sent "tuple sendig delay" after the last change.